 Jónshús (Jón Sigurdsson House) on Øster-Voldgade in Copenhagen has been owned by Althingi since 1967.
 It was presented to parliament by businessman Carl Saemundsen and his wife Johanne Saemundsen in memory of Jón Sigurdsson, leader of the Icelanders' campaign for independence in the 19th century, and his wife Ingibjörg Einarsdóttir, who lived in the house from 1852 until their deaths in 1879.

-The Jón Sigurdsson House was opened in 1972, and it is now a social centre for Icelanders in Copenhagen, with a library and a museum about Jón and Ingibjörg.
-The Icelandic Students' Association, the Icelandic Society and the Church of Iceland in Copenhagen also have facilities in the house, as do many other organisations.
+The Jón Sigurdsson House was opened in 1970, and it is now a social centre for Icelanders in Copenhagen, with a library and a museum about Jón and Ingibjörg.

+The Icelandic Society and the Church of Iceland in Copenhagen also have facilities in the house, as do many other organisations.
+In the building are two apartments that scholars are allocated by a special committee.
 The manager of the house lives in an apartment in the building.
-In 1991 a scholars' apartment was purchased on Skt.
-Paulsgade 70; prior to that time scholars' accommodation had been in the Jón Sigurdsson House itself.
-The House has a study for scholars.
-The board of the Jón Sigurdsson House manages the house on behalf of the Speaker and the Presidium.
-Sabbaticals in the scholar's apartment are allocated by a special committee.

-A Jón Sigurdsson Memorial Day has been an annual event since 2008 at the Jón Sigurdsson House on the First Day of Summer (according to Icelandic tradition).
-The object of the Memorial Day is to honour the memory of Jón Sigurdsson and ensure that his deeds and ideals are not forgotten.
-It is organised by the board of the House, with the cooperation of the Speaker and the Presidium.
-The Jón Sigurdsson Prize is awarded at the Memorial Day, commemorating his service to Iceland and the Icelanders.
-The prize is awarded for achievements relating to the ideals and work of Jón Sigurdsson, whether in the field of scholarship, business, education or culture.
+The exhibition of Jón Sigurdsson is open Tuesday, Wednesday, Thursday and Friday at 11-17, Saturday and Sunday at 10-16 and at other times after consulting with Jónshús director.